Opponents have slim chance of reversing parole board decision releasing convicted killer of Richmond officer

 The slain officer’s family, who live in New York, said they are shocked and anguished by the decision, and are questioning how the parole board can essentially supersede the work of the jury who convicted Martin four decades ago.

-Clements noted that Martin was convicted of capital murder, was originally sentenced to die, but then was sentenced to life in prison after the Virginia Supreme Court overturned his death sentence.
+Clements said Martin was convicted of capital murder, was originally sentenced to die, but then was sentenced to life in prison after the Virginia Supreme Court overturned his death sentence.

-The brutality of Martin's crime in 1979 "shows the type of person he is," Clements added.
-"This kind of person is not capable of rehabilitating."
+The brutality of Martin’s crime in 1979 “shows the type of person he is,” Clements said.
+“This kind of person is not capable of rehabilitating.”

 According to Times-Dispatch accounts of Martin’s trial, a state medical examiner testified that the officer suffered three gunshot wounds to the right side of his head, another to the bridge of his nose and fifth to the right side of his neck.
 The shots to the head were fired at close range, while the shot to the neck was fired further away.